 No clear career trajectory

 If you have a bachelor’s diploma from a Dutch university of applied sciences, you can transfer to a one- or two-year master’s programme at UT.
 However, because of the gap between HBO-bachelor’s and WO-master’s, you must first complete a pre-master’s programme.
 Each master’s has its own pre-master’s.
-For students who completed their bachelor’s at a university of applied sciences, this is a predetermined curriculum, ranging from 30 to 45 credits.
+For students who completed their bachelor’s at a university of applied sciences, this is a predetermined curriculum, ranging from 30 to a maximum of 60 credits.
 There are two ways to complete a pre-master’s: after or during your bachelor’s.

 In order to be admitted to a master’s or pre-master’s, you must meet certain requirements.
 In many cases, there are specific admission requirements with regard to your mathematics and English language skills, so it may be wise to brush up your knowledge in these areas before starting your pre-master’s.
 The admission requirements for each (pre-)master’s are available through the programme pages.